 About our Examiners

-Altep employs a full-time staff of Certified Digital Forensics Examiners who practice via our offices throughout the US and in the UK.
+Altep employs a full-time staff of Certified Data Forensics Examiners who practice via our offices throughout the US and in the UK.

 Our experts have a unique blend of experience and skill in the areas of information security, investigative techniques, forensic data analysis, jurisprudence and litigation support.
 This combination provides a well-rounded perspective on the requirements and limitations surrounding computer forensics and the Federal Rules of Civil Procedure.